What is asbestos?

 Family members of asbestos workers can also be exposed to higher levels of asbestos because the fibers can be carried home on the workers' clothing, and can then be inhaled by others in the household.

-Exposure to asbestos is also a concern in older buildings.
+Asbestos exposure is also a concern in older buildings.
 If building materials like insulation and ceiling and floor tiles begin to decompose over time, asbestos fibers can be found in indoor air and may pose a health threat.
 There is no health risk if the asbestos is bonded into intact finished products, such as walls and tiles.
 As long as the material is not damaged or disturbed (for example, by drilling or remodeling), the fibers are not released into the air.
 Maintenance workers who sweep up and dispose of the asbestos dust or handle damaged asbestos-containing materials are often exposed to higher levels than other occupants of these buildings.
 Removing asbestos from homes and other buildings can also cause some exposure, although modern asbestos abatement workers are trained to use appropriate protective equipment to minimize exposure.

 Does asbestos cause cancer?